 A portion of the site is located in a 0-foot Height Restriction Zone for the Jacksonville International Airport (JIA).
 Sec.
 656.1005.1 would require a maximum height of 0-feet unless approved by the Jacksonville Aviation Authority (JAA) or the Federal Aviation Administration.
 This portion of the Height Restriction Zone for JIA was put into place with the anticipation of a future runway for the airport.
 According to the JAA, plans for a future runway in this location have been changed allowing for compatible development north of the JIA.
 JAA does not object to development of the property with Light Industrial uses as long as the height restrictions under the Title 14 Code of Federal Regulations (CFR) Part 77 are adhered to for the property and wildlife hazard management practices are reasonably implemented.
 According to the JAA Height Limit Zone pursuant to Title 14 Code of Federal Regulations (CFR) Part 77, the property has a 180' MSL (Mean Sea Level) height restriction.
 The applicant provided an analysis indicating that 180' MSL is equivalent to a 156-foot maximum height of development on the property.
-According to the applicant, the development will not exceed this height limitation providing consistency with FLUE Policy 2.6.16.
+According to the applicant, the development will not exceed this height limitation and this information is also included in the Written Description of the companion PUD rezoning (Ordinance 2024-717) providing consistency with FLUE Policy 2.6.16.
 Please see attached letter with no objection from JAA and the MSL analysis.